oconnor663/cpp_rust_talk/readme.txt

+A Firehose of Rust for C++ Programmers

+Rust and modern C++ have very similar memory models, and both make heavy use of references, destructors, RAII, smart pointers, and move semantics.
+This talk will be a fast-paced, challenging, and hopefully exciting introduction to how these concepts work differently in Rust.
+We'll use side-by-side code samples to skip over syntactic differences and focus on behavior, particularly on cases where the Rust version refuses to compile.
+We'll see that memory safety lets Rust embrace "dangerous" features like destructive moves and borrowing views.
+We'll also see how types like File and MutexGuard use ownership and borrowing to enforce higher-level invariants at compile time.

 - references and lifetimes
     - C++ vs Rust table
         - two giant differences: 1) lifetimes always valid, 2) &mut T is never aliased